devcybiko/if-hydra/01-Rules/README.md

-# Rule-based swords: Leap Year
+# Rule-based Swords: Leap Year

 The basic rules for leap year calculation are: